morsgiathatch/machine-learning/README.md

 # Machine Learning

-This is a machine learning library developed by Corbin Baldwin for CS5350/6350 at the University of Utah.
+This is an introductory machine learning library developed by Corbin Baldwin.
 It offers the following machine learning algorithms:
 * Decision Trees
 * Adaboost
 * Bagging Trees